chungeunkoo/chungeunkoo.github.io/content/authors/admin/_index.md

 ## About Me

-Chungeun Koo is an Associate Research Fellow at the Korea Housing Institute (KHI), South Korea and a Research Associate of Inequality and Policy Research Center, Claremont Graduate University, U.S. Her research covers a wide range of urban planning—including economic development, regional economics, and spatial modelling.
+Chungeun Koo is an Associate Research Fellow at the Korea Housing Institute (KHI), South Korea and a Research Associate of Inequality and Policy Research Center, Claremont Graduate University, U.S. Her research covers a wide range of urban planning including economic development, regional economics, and spatial modelling.
 Her current research focuses on urban policy, with an emphasis on policies against inequality and poverty.
 She is also interested in policy analysis drawn from the methods of econometrics.
-Koo earned a BA in Education and MA in Urban and Regional Planning from the Seoul National University at South Korea, and a PhD in Political Science from Claremont Graduate University.
-Before joining CGU, Koo worked as a researcher at Korea Research Institute for Human Settlement.
+Chungeun earned a BA in Education and MA in Urban and Regional Planning from the Seoul National University, South Korea, and a PhD in Political Science from Claremont Graduate University.
+Before joining CGU, she worked as a researcher at Korea Research Institute for Human Settlement.